MaithriRao/Thesis/README.md

 combined with the previous output embedding (128 dimensions), is used to generate logits via a fully connected layer.
-A softmax operation is used to normalize these logits into a probability distribution over the output segments
+A softmax operation is used to normalize these logits into a probability distribution over the output segments.
 ### Training
 ### Inference